vmware-tanzu/velero/site/content/docs/main/csi.md

 Integrating Container Storage Interface (CSI) snapshot support into Velero enables Velero to backup and restore CSI-backed volumes using the [Kubernetes CSI Snapshot APIs](https://kubernetes.io/docs/concepts/storage/volume-snapshots/).

 By supporting CSI snapshot APIs, Velero can support any volume provider that has a CSI driver, without requiring a Velero-specific plugin to be available.
-This page gives an overview of how to add support for CSI snapshots to Velero  through CSI plugins.
-For more information about specific components, see the [plugin repo](https://github.com/vmware-tanzu/velero-plugin-for-csi/).
+This page gives an overview of how to add support for CSI snapshots to Velero.

+## Notice
+From release-1.14, the `github.com/vmware-tanzu/velero-plugin-for-csi` repository, which is the Velero CSI plugin, is merged into the `github.com/vmware-tanzu/velero` repository.
+The reasons to merge the CSI plugin are:
+* The VolumeSnapshot data mover depends on the CSI plugin, it's reasonabe to integrate them.
+* This change reduces the Velero deploying complexity.
+* This makes performance tuning easier in the future.

+As a result, no need to install Velero CSI plugin anymore.

 ## Prerequisites